microsoft/axe-windows/docs/Telemetry.md

 ElementsInScan | The number of UI Automation elements evaluated during the scan UpperBoundExceeded | A boolean string indicating whether the upper bound for the number of elements allowed per scan was reached

-Wehn "SingleRule_Tested_Results" is sent to `PublishEvent` as the event name, the following items are expected in the properties dictionary:
+When "SingleRule_Tested_Results" is sent to `PublishEvent` as the event name, the following items are expected in the properties dictionary:

 Property | data
 --- | ---